ShiqiYu/CPP/week05/README.md

 p1 = &another; //okay
 ```

 `const` can also be put between `*` and the name.
-If so, the pointer will alway point to that memory, cannot pointer to other places.
+If so, the pointer will alway point to that memory, cannot point to other places.
 But the value in that memory can be changed.

 ```C++
 //You cannot change value of p2 (address)